muratk3n/thirdwave/en/tweets/2019/week35.md

 ---

-Why should DJT fire Powell?
+Why would DJT fire Powell?
 He needs to pin the slowdown on someone.

 *2019-8-23 20:5:22*